immersive-arts/Blimpy/blimp/firmware/README.md

 ## Configuration of device - OSX ONLY:

-Install [shiftr.io Desktop](https://desktop.shiftr.io) to get access to the BLE configuration.
+Install [naos Desktop](https://github.com/256dpi/naos/releases/tag/desktop%2Fv1.0) to get access to the BLE configuration.

-shiftr.io will be inside the menu bar after start.
+beware: naos Desktop will be inside the menu bar after start.

-when a device is switched on, shiftr.io will detect the device if bluetooth is enabled.
+when a device is switched on, naos Desktop will detect the device if bluetooth is enabled.

 connect to device:

-menu > shitfr.io > 1(2..)
+menu > naos Desktop > 1(2..)
 Device > deviceName

 ![wifi](../../assets/pix/firmware/BT_deviceConfig_Wifi.jpg)